Personal Branding in Social Media

 In our digital world, social media have become an excellent multichannel platform to enhance our personal branding.
 Given this is the case, do you have to be on all of them?
 The answer is no. In fact, this is a common mistake that should be avoided because it can be counter-productive.
 It is enough to be on the ones that are the most suitable for our interests, for example:

-According to the study Digital 2019 Global Digital Overview, it now has 1 billion users -15 million of them in Spain-.
+According to the study Global Digital Report Instragam, it now has 2 billion users -23.8 million of them in Spain-.
 According to experts, this particular platform generates more engagement than Facebook and is ideal for those personal brands that need to showcase creative work.

-The great generalist platform and the one that can give you the greatest visibility, regardless of the focus of your brand and the rise of Instagram, given that it is the one that has the most users - more than 2 billion worldwide and 23 million in Spain-.
+The great generalist platform and the one that can give you the greatest visibility, regardless of the focus of your brand and the rise of Instagram, given that it is the one that has the most users - more than 1.974 billion of active users worldwide and 21,1 million in Spain-.

 People use it for informational purposes making it highly useful in sectors such as journalism, education or politics, as well as for customer service.
 In addition, it is an excellent way to associate our brand with certain interests through the proper use of hashtags.